nvdraza/SQL/README.md

 m.menu_item_id =o.item_id
 WHERE order_id =440***

 --5.
-View the how many items are ordered from each category
+View how many items are ordered from each category

 ***SELECT category, count(item_id) as num_items
 FROM Menu_items m